pyoomph/pyoomph/INSTALL.md

 Install required and optional python modules via

-> python -m pip gmsh mkl mpi4py matplotlib numpy petsc4py pybind11 pygmsh scipy meshio pybind11-stubgen
+> python -m pip gmsh mkl mpi4py matplotlib numpy petsc4py pybind11 pygmsh scipy meshio pybind11-stubgen setuptools

 If you want to install pyoomph **for development**, it is best to install it via